the-palpacas/buying-module/README.md

 # Petsy - Buying Module

-> ender the product details, overview, and shipping information for a given product.
+> Render the product details, overview, and shipping information for a given product.

 ## Related Projects